luzvpascal/SMCfeatures/README.md

 ### Step 1 defining the model function

-The first step of our approach is to define a function that simulates the model for any parameters $r$, $K$ and $y_0$.
+The first step of our approach is to define a function that simulates the model for any value of the model parameters (in this case $r$, $K$ and $y_0$).
 For the logistic growth example, this function is already implemented in the package, as `model_logistic_growth`.
 ```r
 #' @title Model of logistic growth case study
 #' @description